 Make a Financial Donation

-We encourage general disaster relief donations over those specific to a disaster.
-This allows use of all money raised for the most pressing needs.
-If you would like to make a donation specifically for a disaster, please make that designation on your gift and send checks or money orders to:
+Funds given to disaster relief will be used for general disaster relief purposes rather than for a specific disaster.
+This allows the use of donated funds for the most pressing current or future need.
+If you would like your donation to be designated for a specific disaster, please note that designation on your check and mail to:

 Disaster Relief Ministry